Canonical reduction of stabilizers for Artin stacks with good moduli spaces: Gerbes and good moduli spaces

 Note that the lemma is also valid if $S$ is a reduced algebraic stack by passing to a smooth presentation.

-\begin{definition} If $S$ is reduced and there exists a subgroup $H\subset G$ as in the lemma, then we say that $H$ is the \emph{reduced identity component} of $G$ and denote it by $G_0$. \end{definition}
+\begin{definition} If $S$ is reduced and there exists a subgroup scheme $H\subset G$ as in the lemma, then we say that $H$ is the \emph{reduced identity component} of $G$ and denote it by~$G_0$. \end{definition}

 \begin{proposition} Let $\ix$ be a reduced algebraic stack such that every stabilizer has dimension $d$.
-If either \begin{enumerate} \item $\characteristic k=0$, or \item $\ix$ admits a good moduli space, \end{enumerate} then there exists a unique normal subgroup $(I \ix)_0\subset I\ix$ such that $I\ix_0\to \ix$ is smooth with connected fibers of dimension $d$.
-Moreover, when $\ix$ admits a good moduli space, then $(I \ix)_0\subset I\ix$ is closed and $I\ix/(I\ix)_0\to \ix$ is finite. \end{proposition} \begin{proof} If $\characteristic k=0$, then the fibers of $I\ix\to \ix$ are smooth.
-It follows that the identity component $(I \ix)^0$ is represented by an open subgroup which is smooth over $\ix$~\cite[Expos\'e VIb, Corollaire 4.4]{SGA3}.
-The identity component is always a normal subgroup.
+If $\ix$ admits a good moduli space, then there exists a unique normal closed subgroup stack $(I \ix)_0\subset I\ix$ such that $(I\ix)_0\to \ix$ is smooth with connected fibers of dimension $d$.
+Moreover, $I\ix/(I\ix)_0\to \ix$ is finite. \end{proposition} \begin{proof}[Proof of Proposition \ref{prop.redidenty.inertia} when $\ix$ is of finite type over an algebraically closed field $k$]

-If $\ix$ instead admits a good moduli space, then we proceed as follows.
-By the local structure theorem of \cite[Theorem 2.9]{AHR:15}, for any closed point $x \in \ix(k)$ there is an affine scheme $U = \Spec A$ and a cartesian diagram of stacks and good moduli spaces

-where the horizontal maps are \'etale neighborhoods of $x$ and $\pi(x)$ respectively and $G=G_x$ is the stabilizer at $x$.
+By the local structure theorem of \cite[Theorem 4.12]{AHR:15}, for any closed point $x \in \ix(k)$ there is an affine scheme $U = \Spec A$ and a cartesian diagram of stacks and good moduli spaces where the horizontal maps are \'etale neighborhoods of $x$ and $\pi(x)$ respectively and $G=G_x$ is the stabilizer at $x$.
 Since, the diagram is cartesian, the map $[U/G] \to \ix$ is stabilizer preserving so the diagram of inertia groups

 is also cartesian.
 Since $[U/G]$ is a quotient stack $I([U/G]) = [I_{G} U/G]$ where $I_{G}U = \{(g,u) : gu = u\} \subset G \times U$ is the relative inertia group for the action of $G$ on $U$.
 Here $G$ acts on $I_{G}U$ via $h(g,u)=(hgh^{-1},hu)$.